 - How to support staff who experience violence

 - What we can all do as individuals to help reduce domestic violence.

-DCA’s CEO, Lisa Annese, will moderate a panel conversation with Patty alongside experts in the field and employers who are taking action including:
+DCA’s CEO, Lisa Annese, moderated a panel conversation with Patty alongside experts in the field and employers who are taking action including:

 - Ryan Burke, Head of Diversity & Inclusion at Commonwealth Bank